Derevi/submission/README.md

 ***Be sure to issue "--delete" or its alias "-d" as that only deletes a branch if it has already been fully merged upstream***

 ***If you instead use option "-D" which is an alias for "--delete --force" it deletes the branch "irrespective of its merged status."

+to delete your branch locally use commmand:

+``git branch -d feature/something``

 # Before you merge